-The CMAA has the same eligibility requirements as the CCMA.
-The test is different, though, taking 130 minutes and involving 20 pre-test question and 100 scored questions.
+CMAA has the same eligibility requirements as the CCMA.
+The test is different, though; it takes 130 minutes and involving 20 pre-test question and 100 scored questions.
 As with the CCMA, you’ll know whether you were successful within two days and have your certificate within two weeks.

 Getting deeper into the administrative side of healthcare we have medical billers and coders, as well as medical insurance specialists, whose knowledge base takes in billing, coding, training in privacy laws and medical records management, and more.

 The range of jobs that open up when you become a Certified Billing and Coding Specialist is pretty mind-blowing.
 You will be able to find work not only in hospitals and clinics but in nursing homes, dental clinics, home healthcare agencies, mental health facilities – even insurance companies and consulting firms.
 As the need for aged care and preventative health care will continue to increase, so will employment opportunities in this field.
 Some of the tasks performed by a CBCS are:

 - Collecting and reviewing essential patient information

 - Verifying that all required documentation has been provided before any patient information is released

 - Auditing a facility’s billing records to prevent fraud or abuse, and to identify mistakes